Luis Recasens: Death

 Luis Recaséns Siches died in Mexico City on July 4, 1977, of a myocardial infarction complicated by non-traumatic respiratory failure.
 He is buried in the Pantheon Garden.

 After his death, the Spanish jurist Joaquín Ruiz Giménez said of him: "His humanism was radically personalist, liberal in the deepest sense, but his human sensibility led him to be repelled by socio-economic injustices and he longed for an authentic democracy that increasing combined freedom and equality.”

 Personal life

 He spoke French, English, German and Italian.

 He first married Juana María Casielles Pañeda, a Spaniard, from whom he was later divorced without issue.
 On March 27, 1943, he married Martha Díaz de León Hernández, a native of Torreón, Coahuila, Mexico, with whom he had two children: Sebastián, who died young, and Martha Luisa Recaséns Díaz de León, who was born in Mexico City, on February 23, 1944.
-Martha Luisa married Dr. Pedro B. Crevenna Horney, with whom she had three children, Andrea, Claudia and Matías; after divorcing Crevenna, she wed Arnoldo Martínez Verdugo, a Mexican politician.
+Martha Luisa married Dr. Pedro B. Crevenna Horney, with whom she had three children, Andrea, Claudia and Matías.